-RISK AND PROTECTIVE FACTORS: Measurable characteristics of a youth that can occur at multiple levels, including biological, psychological, family, community, and cultural levels, and that precede and are associated with an outcome.
+RISK AND PROTECTIVE FACTORS: Those factors that are measurable characteristics of a youth that can occur at multiple levels, including biological, psychological, family, community, and cultural levels, and that precede and are associated with an outcome.
 Risk factors are associated with higher likelihood of problematic outcomes, and protective factors are associated with higher likelihood of positive outcomes.
 (45 CFR § 1351.1)